 - Create a welcoming atmosphere at the school with bilingual office staff and parent liaisons, language interpreters for events and documents, childcare for PTA meetings and other activities, and providing transportation to family events such as Open House, Back-to-School Night, and Family Heritage Night.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for non-English speaking caregivers.
+- Support two-way communication between families and staff through assistance of a parent liaison and office staff for non-English speaking caregivers.

 - Expand access for family participation in informational meetings and learning sessions through transportation and childcare for family/school events.

 School staff, parents/caregivers, and students must work together to ensure a student success.